deprecate/gulp-soynode/README.md

 Options can be set via `soynode(options)`, the keys can contain the following:

+- `renderSoyWeb` {boolean} Whether SoyWeb templates will be rendered automatically.
+It deliberately allows to includes dummy data so the designer can get a feel for how the task list will appear with real data rather with minimal copy and paste.
+For more information visit [http://plovr.com/soyweb.html](http://plovr.com/soyweb.html).
+[Default: false]
+- `renderSoyWebFileExtension` {string} File extension of the rendered SoyWeb file.
+Relevant when your Soy template outputs other formats, like `.md`.
+[Default: .html]
 - `inputDir` {string} Optional path to a directory where files will be read.
 When compiled from a directory, this option will be overwritten with the caller inputDir.
 [Default: process.cwd()]
 - `outputDir` {string} Path to a directory where files will be written.
 [Default: null]
 - `eraseTemporaryFiles` {boolean} Whether to erase temporary files after a compilation.
 [Default: false]
 - `concatOutput` {boolean} Whether the compiled soy.js files should be joined into a single file.
 This is helpful for loading templates in a browser and simplest to use when `outputDir` is explicitly set and `uniqueDir` is false.
 [Default: false]
 - `concatFileName` {string} File name used for concatenated files, only relevant when concatOutput is true, ".soy.concat.js" is appended, so don't include ".js" yourself.
 [Default: compiled]